LDeYoung17/ice-games-practicum/README.md

 <h2>Plans for updates</h2>

-I am planning to go through and update the different section labels to be more clean and concise in the future.
+Clarify the different section labels using HTML headers to be more clean and concise.

 <h2>Sample Graph</h2>